waveform80/picamera/docs/fov.rst

   *use_video_port* is ``False`` must use an image mode (of which only two currently exist, both with the maximum resolution).

-* The closer the requested :attr:`~picamera.camera.PiCamera.resolution` is to the mode's resolution the better, but downscaling from a higher input resolution is preferable to upscaling from a lower input resolution.
+* The closer the requested :attr:`~PiCamera.resolution` is to the mode's resolution the better, but downscaling from a higher input resolution is preferable to upscaling from a lower input resolution.

-* The requested :attr:`~picamera.camera.PiCamera.framerate` should be within the range of the input mode.
+* The requested :attr:`~PiCamera.framerate` should be within the range of the input mode.
 Note that this is not a hard restriction (it is possible, but unlikely, for the camera to select a mode that does not support the requested framerate).

-* The closer the aspect ratio of the requested :attr:`~picamera.camera.PiCamera.resolution` is to the mode's resolution, the better.
+* The closer the aspect ratio of the requested :attr:`~PiCamera.resolution` is to the mode's resolution, the better.
 Attempts to set resolutions with aspect ratios other than 4:3 or 16:9 (which are the only ratios directly supported by the modes in the table above) will choose the mode which maximizes the resulting FoV.

 A few examples are given below to clarify the operation of this heuristic:

-* If you set the :attr:`~picamera.camera.PiCamera.resolution` to 1024x768 (a
-  4:3 aspect ratio), and :attr:`~picamera.camera.PiCamera.framerate` to
+* If you set the :attr:`~PiCamera.resolution` to 1024x768 (a 4:3 aspect ratio),
-  anything less than 42fps, the 1296x972 mode will be selected, and the camera will downscale the result to 1024x768.
+  and :attr:`~PiCamera.framerate` to anything less than 42fps, the 1296x972
+  mode will be selected, and the camera will downscale the result to 1024x768.

-* If you set the :attr:`~picamera.camera.PiCamera.resolution` to 1280x720 (a
+* If you set the :attr:`~PiCamera.resolution` to 1280x720 (a 16:9 wide-screen
-  16:9 wide-screen aspect ratio), and :attr:`~picamera.camera.PiCamera.framerate` to anything less than 49fps, the 1296x730 mode will be selected and downscaled appropriately.
+  aspect ratio), and :attr:`~PiCamera.framerate` to anything less than 49fps, the 1296x730 mode will be selected and downscaled appropriately.

-* Setting :attr:`~picamera.camera.PiCamera.resolution` to 1920x1080 and
+* Setting :attr:`~PiCamera.resolution` to 1920x1080 and
-  :attr:`~picamera.camera.PiCamera.framerate` to 30fps exceeds the resolution
-  of both the 1296x730 and 1296x972 modes (i.e. they would require upscaling), so the 1920x1080 mode is selected instead, although it has a reduced FoV.
+  :attr:`~PiCamera.framerate` to 30fps exceeds the resolution of both the 1296x730 and 1296x972 modes (i.e. they would require upscaling), so the 1920x1080 mode is selected instead, although it has a reduced FoV.

-* A :attr:`~picamera.camera.PiCamera.resolution` of 800x600 and a
+* A :attr:`~PiCamera.resolution` of 800x600 and a :attr:`~PiCamera.framerate`
-  :attr:`~picamera.camera.PiCamera.framerate` of 60fps will select the 640x480
-  60fps mode, even though it requires upscaling because the algorithm considers the framerate to take precedence in this case.
+  of 60fps will select the 640x480 60fps mode, even though it requires upscaling because the algorithm considers the framerate to take precedence in this case.

 * Any attempt to capture an image without using the video port will (temporarily) select the 2592x1944 mode while the capture is performed (this